 While tea is still warm, add sugar & stir until dissolved.
 Remove tea bags or any loose leaf tea, leaving only sweet tea liquid.

 TIP: You can experiment with more or less tea and sugar to your desired taste.
 You can also try different types of tea and sugar.
 If this is your first brew, we recommend the above amounts as a starting point.

+Peel and stick temperature strip to outside of glass brew jar.
 Once cooled, pour your sweet tea liquid into the fermenting jar.
-Fill jar with the remaining 10 cups of cool filtered water, leaving enough space to add your scoby and starter liquid after tea cools to room temperature (preferably 68º-85º F).
+Fill jar with approximately 8 cups of cool filtered water until jar is 3/4 full.
+Leave enough space to add your SCOBY and starter liquid after tea cools to room temperature (preferably 70°-78°).

 If you are using a fermenting jar from Joshua Tree Kombucha, fill to 3-4 inches below the top of the jar.

 Important: DO NOT put your SCOBY and starter liquid in hot tea!
-If tea is too hot, you could kill the scoby.
-Be kind to the scoby!
-(Sweetened tea should be cooled to room temperature.)
+If tea is too hot, you could kill the SCOBY.
+Be kind to the SCOBY!

-TIP: Your scoby may sink to the bottom or float somewhere near the top.
+TIP: Your SCOBY may sink to the bottom or float somewhere near the top.
 Either is fine.
-Sinking does not mean you have a dead scoby.
-Sometimes the weight of the liquid will push the scoby to the bottom.
-In time, your brew will produce co2 and push the scoby back near the top.
+Sinking does not mean you have a dead SCOBY.
+Sometimes the weight of the liquid will push the SCOBY to the bottom.
+In time, your brew will produce a new pellicle layer on top.

 Cover container with clean cloth or coffee filter and secure with a rubber band.
 Your kombucha needs to breathe in order to ferment.